 Prof. Dan O’Brien and a team of researchers recently studied urban heat islets, or urban areas with higher temperatures during heat waves.
-Analyzing 911 calls over 3.5 years, the study assessed that there were 10% more emergency calls for conditions such as cardiac arrest, serious illness, and seizures on heat advisory days.
-They also discovered that even from street to street and neighborhood to neighborhood, temperatures can vary at an alarming rate—It was these areas that experienced increases in medical emergencies.
+They discovered that even from street to street and neighborhood to neighborhood, temperatures can vary at an alarming rate.
+Analyzing 911 calls, the study assessed that there were 10% more emergency calls in these areas for conditions such as cardiac arrest, serious illness, and seizures on these heat advisory days.

-For the study design, neighborhood tracts were broken down into 30-meter squares, while 911 calls were tracked from those same tracts over a period of approximately 3.5 years.
-Over the course of that same time period, there were 25 days with heat advisories during the months of June to September.
-Using hierarchical linear modeling, researchers assessed that more calls for medical emergencies in neighborhood tracts with higher ground temperatures were made on heat advisory days.
+Neighborhood tracts were broken down into 30-meter squares, while 911 calls were tracked over a period of approximately 3.5 years.
+There were 25 days with heat advisories during the months of June to September over the course of those 3.5 years.
+From that same time period, the 911 calls were assessed

 These results raise awareness for both policymakers and citizens to anticipate and prepare for these urban heat islets and other future climate-related threats.